HelloChatterbox/dev_documentation/docs/mycroft-technologies/overview.md

 ### Middleware

-The Mycroft middleware has two components:
+The Chatterbox middleware has two components:

-* [Mycroft Core](https://github.com/MycroftAI/mycroft-core): this code, written in Python, is the core software that provides the 'glue' between other modules.
-Mycroft Core is available under an Apache 2.0 open source license.
+* [Chatterbox Core](https://github.com/ChatterboxAI/chatterbox-core): this code, written in Python, is the core software that provides the 'glue' between other modules.
+Chatterbox Core is available under an Apache 2.0 open source license.
-* [Mycroft Home and Mycroft API](https://home.mycroft.ai): this is the platform where data on Users and Devices is held.
+* [Chatterbox Home and Chatterbox API](https://home.chatterbox.ai): this is the platform where data on Users and Devices is held.
 This platform provides abstraction services, such as storing API keys that are used to access third-party services to provide Skill functionality.
 The code for this platform is available under an AGPL 3.0 open source license.

-### Mycroft Skills
+### Chatterbox Skills

-[Mycroft Skills](https://github.com/MycroftAI/mycroft-skills) are like 'add-ons' or 'plugins' that provide additional functionality.
-Skills can be developed by Mycroft Developers, or by Community Developers, and vary in their functionality and maturity.
+[Chatterbox Skills](https://github.com/ChatterboxAI/chatterbox-skills) are like 'add-ons' or 'plugins' that provide additional functionality.
+Skills can be developed by Chatterbox Developers, or by Community Developers, and vary in their functionality and maturity.

-[Mycroft Skills Kit \(MSK\)](https://github.com/mycroftai/mycroft-skills-kit) is a Python-based utility that has been created to make it easier for Skill Authors to create, test and submit Skills to the [Skills Marketplace](https://market.mycroft.ai).
+[Chatterbox Skills Kit \(MSK\)](https://github.com/chatterboxai/chatterbox-skills-kit) is a Python-based utility that has been created to make it easier for Skill Authors to create, test and submit Skills to the [Skills Marketplace](https://market.chatterbox.ai).

-{% page-ref page="mycroft-skills-kit.md" %}
+{% page-ref page="chatterbox-skills-kit.md" %}

-[Mycroft Skills Manager \(MSM\)](https://github.com/mycroftai/mycroft-skills-manager) is a command line tool used to add, manage and remove Skills on any Mycroft installation.
+[Chatterbox Skills Manager \(MSM\)](https://github.com/chatterboxai/chatterbox-skills-manager) is a command line tool used to add, manage and remove Skills on any Chatterbox installation.

 ### Devices and Enclosures

-Mycroft is designed to run on many different platforms.
+Chatterbox is designed to run on many different platforms.
 Each dedicated platform is called a device, these include:

 * **Mark 1** - our first reference hardware device using a dedicated software image.
 * **Mark 2** - our latest reference hardware device using a dedicated software image.